swift-psychrometrics/swift-psychrometrics/README.md

 ### CLI Utility

 This package ships with a command line utility that allows you to explore the different calculations.
+It currently is pretty generic and still a work in progress.
-It currently does not support all the calculations or units of measure.
+So it does not support all the calculations or units of measure.

 To use the command line utility you can use the following command from the project root.
 ```swift